sandeepsnairms/MongoMigrationWebBasedUtility/ACA/DeployToACA_README.md

 - ✅ Configurable high CPU and memory (up to 32 vCores, 64GB)
 - ✅ Persistent storage that survives deployments
 - ✅ Enterprise networking with VNet integration
-- ✅ Built-in ingress controller with HTTPS
+- ✅ Built-in ingress controller with automatic HTTPS/TLS (HTTP also supported)
 - ✅ Managed identity for secure resource access

 **Note**: Auto-scaling is not supported.
 The application runs with a fixed single replica to ensure data consistency during migration operations.